 Accommodation Info

-Book three months in advance to get the best deals on your accommodation.
-You can save a lot of money better spent on other travel expenses.
+Book three months in advance to get the best deals on accommodation.
+This will save you a lot of money that could be better spent on other travel expenses.
+Airport workers in the immigration booth may also ask to see where you plan on staying; this information is kept confidential.

 Passport